 For example, how can an algorithm know what exactly it is customers like about a particular item?
 Was it the colour, or the fabric, or because they saw a similar dress on Instagram?
 Can an algorithm detect what accounts for the changes in behaviour when shoppers buy from a flash-sale site where everything is sold at 70% discount compared to when they buy directly from a brand?
 How can an algorithm address the constant cold start problem, when there is simply not enough initial data, when fashion constantly has new brands, new items, unique items?

-As an industry, we are still far from having the ideal personalization technology that will not only account for all the requirements a shopper might have but also fully understand what shopper’s perceived style and expectations are.
-Conventional approaches to personalization must be modified and adjusted to account for the industry’s unique challenges.
+As an industry, we are still far from having the ideal personalisation technology that will not only account for all the requirements a shopper might have but also fully understand what shopper’s perceived style and expectations are.
+Conventional approaches to personalisation must be modified and adjusted to account for the industry’s unique challenges.

 It is a hard task, one that is likely to be solved by applying a generous level of creativity and taking into account all of the small irrational habits of customers and not just like a straightforward math problem with logical conclusions.
 After all buying a light floral dress for summer holidays might not be exactly the same as buying a new iPhone.